EV SSC Biology Suggestion Question 2021

-EV SSC Biology Suggestion Question 2020.
+EV SSC Biology Suggestion Question 2021.
 SSC suggestion and question was published by the Board of Intermediate and Secondary Education, Dhaka.
-The Board of Intermediate and Secondary Education, Dhaka is an autonomous organization, responsible for the holding of two public examinations (SSC & HSC) and recognition of the newly created non-Govt. the educational institution, as well as of the supervision, control and the evolution of these institutions.
+The Board of Intermediate and Secondary Education, Dhaka is an autonomous organization, responsible for the holding of two public examinations (SSC & HSC) and recognition of the newly created non-Govt. the educational institution, as well as of the supervision, control, and evolution of these institutions.

 Biology is the natural science that studies life and living organisms, including their physical structure, chemical processes, molecular interactions, physiological mechanisms, development, and evolution.